JacobH1992/one-click-hugo-cms/site/content/work/just-switch-app.md

 {{< figure src="/img/just-switch-app/jw-screens-5.jpg" alt="Form packets" >}}

 Due to density of information required from the user to switch suppliers, we designed what we called form 'packets' - we organised all required inputs into taxonomies to break the form into more manageable parts.
 Each 'packet' is then shown to the user one at a time.
 The 'packets' can then be 'entered' to reveal the related inputs.
-When complete the user existed from the packet to the previous screen.
+When complete the user returns to the previous screen.
 We also show a progress bar to inform the user of their progression through the overall form.

+{{< figure src="/img/just-switch-app/jw-screens-6.jpg" alt="Form packets" >}}

+The final part of the journey is to confirm the switch.
+The user must agree to the terms and condiitons of switching to the new supplier and provide an e-signature.
+The final screen reminds the user of how much money they could be saving and who they switched to.
+The screen also shows status updates when the app is returned to.

 ---
 ### Landing page and marketing

-A simple landing page was built to help market the app.
+A simple landing page was built to help market the app and it was advertised on facebook and twitter.

 <div class="video-wrapper"><video class="video" poster="https://thumbs.gfycat.com/RipeOrdinaryBlackfly.webp" autoplay="" muted="" loop="" title="">
 <source src="https://giant.gfycat.com/RipeOrdinaryBlackfly.webm" type="video/webm">
 <img title="Sorry, your browser doesn't support HTML5 video." src="https://thumbs.gfycat.com/ThickOffensiveAltiplanochinchillamouse.jpg">
 </video></div>